-These operations and entities range from 100% ownership and control through to lower levels of ownership and control via co-operative arrangements with other councils, bodies and other outside organisations.
+and control via co-operative arrangements with other councils, bodies and other outside organisations. and control via co-operative arrangements with other Councils, Bodies and other Outside Organisations.

 The accounting and reporting for these various entities, operations and arrangements varies in accordance with accounting standards, depending on the level of council's (i) interest and (ii) control and the type (form) of entity/operation, as follows;